Archaeology Field Schools

 The Archaeology Field School at James Madison’s Montpelier is 4-5 weeks long, and is offered as a 4, 5, or 6 credit-hour course.
 A no credit course is also available, space permitting.
 While Montpelier manages both prehistoric and historic sites, the field school focuses on the historic archaeology of the 18th and 19th centuries.
 The focus for this year's field school is home for an enslaved family located in the South Yard adjacent to the Montpelier main house.

 The field school is an intensive course designed to give students training in field and laboratory techniques.
 Students will be introduced to the archaeological method through practical experience while engaged in unit excavations (Phase II and III).
 Students will also be introduced to survey tools (laser transit) and their use in topographic surveys and establishing a grid.

 The field experience is supplemented by a series of lectures detailing artifact identification, stratigraphy, site formation processes and interpretation, and the overarching interpretation of archaeological sites through their artifacts and features.
 In addition, students are introduced to post-excavation material analysis and processing in the Archaeology Laboratory.

 The Montpelier Archaeology Field School is accredited through James Madison University and SUNY Plattsburgh.
-For more information, please contact the director of archaeology at by e-mail at firstname.lastname@example.org (click here).
+For more information on how to participate in a field school, send an email to Dr. Matt Reeves, Director of Archaeology and Landscape Restoration.

 Click on the link to download a sample of the Field School Syllabus.